 - A 2-year Labour Market Impact Assessment will be issued to eligible meat processor employers, including employers who are using the Agri-Food Immigration Pilot or other existing pathways to permanent residence for temporary foreign workers in the same occupations and industries that are eligible for the pilot.

-- To be eligible, meat processors will be required to outline their plans to support their temporary foreign worker in obtaining permanent residency.
+- To be eligible, meat processors will be required to outline their plans to support their temporary foreign workers in obtaining permanent residency.
 Furthermore, unionized meat processors will require a letter of support from their union.

 - Non-unionized meat processors will have to meet additional requirements to ensure the labour market and migrant workers are protected.
 A tri-partite working group will be formed immediately to develop these requirements.